 This time-lapse movie shows 2.5 years of movement of the Swift Creek landslide on Sumas Mountain in northwest Washington.
-The links below will open viewer windows and download the movies (32 seconds running time).
-The version on the left is lower resolution (6.6 MB); the one on the right is high resolution (35 MB).
 Swift Creek landslide is a 0.5 x 1.5 km slump/earthflow.
 The view in the movie is the unvegetated bottom 300 m.
 The landslide is rooted in sheared serpentine.
 The main mass moves 4-5 m/year (notice the large blocks move slightly relative to the trees in the background).
 The very apparent shallow sliding on the unvegetated toe sheds a large volume of serpentine sediment into Swift Creek.

 Having difficulty viewing the video?
 Download the video Swift Creek Full Res High Quality.mp4